waggle-sensor/summer2024/khan/README.md

 ## Weekly Goals

-- Week 1: Propose and summarize project scope, improvements, and milestones.
+- June 3rd (Week 1): Propose and summarize project scope, improvements, and milestones.
-- Week 2: Define the technologies that will be used to achieve the proposed milestones.
+- June 10th (Week 2): Define the technologies that will be used to achieve the proposed milestones.
-- Week 3: Conduct thorough research, selection, implementation, evaluation, presentation, and demonstration of papers.
+- June 17th (Week 3): Conduct thorough research, selection, implementation, evaluation, presentation, and demonstration of papers.
-- Week 4: Create framework to deploy the technologies and create a presentation on the selected model implementation.
+- June 24th (Week 4): Create framework to deploy the technologies and create a presentation on the selected model implementation.
-- Week 5: Deploy the technologies and create poster.
+- July 1st (Week 5): Deploy the technologies and create poster.
+- July 8th (Week 6): Receive feedback on the technologies deployed.
+- July 15th (Week 7): Finalize long-term implementation.

 ## Further Research